smarongiu/micro-di-js/README.md

 Minimalist dependency injection container for plain javascript

 ## Introduction
 MicroDI is a simple dependency container for plain javascript projects or for for legacy code you want to inject dependencies with a almost zero impact on existing code.
+MicroDI does not rely on annotations and does not use type mapping configuration.
+The focus is on simplicity and fast integration.
-If you are on a typescript baseline probably this is not for you.
+If you are on a typescript baseline you should look at other frameworks like Inversify instead.

 ## Features
 - Register types (like an interface or a class) or names